2020-2021 Season: Sept. 23, 2020 - April 21, 2021

-Jazz at Wolfson Presents is the longest continuously running jazz series in Miami-Dade County, offering a free, year-long jazz concert series to residents, students and music lovers of all ages.
-The series was founded in 1998 by jazz studies professor Dr. Michael Di Liddo and inspired by MDC's Lunchtime Lively Arts concert series of the 1970s.
+Jazz at Wolfson Presents at Miami Dade College is proud to be the longest continuously running free jazz series in Miami-Dade County.
+This yearlong program is open to the public and offers musical performances to students and music lovers of all ages.
+The series was founded by jazz studies professor Dr. Michael Di Liddo and inspired by MDC's Lunchtime Lively Arts concert series of the 1970s.

 Distinguished members of MDC's jazz music faculty often perform with the guest artists.
-The five-member Jazz Faculty Quintet includes Ed Calle, saxophone; Mike Di Liddo, guitar; Jim Gasior, piano; Gary Thomas, bass; and Rodolfo Zúñiga, drums.
+The five-member Jazz Faculty Quintet includes saxophonist Mark Small, pianist Jim Gasior, bassist Gary Thomas, drummer Rodolfo Zúñiga and guitarist Michael Di Liddo.